babycourageous/svelte-tailwind-starter/README.md

 ---

 This is a starter project template for [Svelte](https://svelte.dev) apps.
 It comes with [TailwindCSS](https://tailwindcss.com/) already baked in.
+Tailwind classes can be applied to DOM elements in the template or used in `<style>` tags with `@apply` and preprocessed with [svelte-preprocess-postcss](https://github.com/TehShrike/svelte-preprocess-postcss).

 To learn more about how to use Tailwind, check out the very awesome [Tailwind docs](https://tailwindcss.com/docs/installation/)

 ## Use Degit